spacetelescope/specviz/docs/getting_started.rst

 Interesting regions can be defined by adding an ROI to the plot.
 This is done via the ``Add Region`` button in the plot toolbar.
-Multiple regions can be utilized when defining e.g. areas the user might wish to use for model fitting.
+Multiple regions can be used when defining e.g. areas the user might wish to use for model fitting.

 A blue highlighted region is considered the _active_ region, and will in cases where it is imported (e.g. statistics), will be used to define the region